Willie "Chick" Carter, one of Winston-Salem's first Black firefighters, has died. Carter was 95.

 Carter worked as a city firefighter for 35 years, reaching the rank of captain before he retired in 1986, according to the documentary.

-Fire Chief William "Trey" Mayo said he promoted Clark as an honorary chief in 2017.
+Fire Chief William "Trey" Mayo said he promoted Carter as an honorary chief in 2017.

 "Personally, I found Chick to be an unassuming man who always wore a smile and showed unlimited patience for telling stories, answering questions and taking photos," Mayo said.